 Dry Chemical Fire Extinguishers

-Dry chemical fire extinguishers are the most common type of fire extinguisher used in Australia.
+Dry chemical fire extinguishers are the most common on type of fire extinguisher used in Australia.
 The dry chemical fire extinguisher is also known as ABE, BE or DCP fire extinguishers.
 You need to look out for a white band running across the tank to determine whether it’s a dry chemical type extinguisher.
 You should also be able to check out the signs at the extinguisher installation location.

 The following information is crucial for people who are seeking more knowledge about fire extinguishers, how they work and how they can used safely.